clearhead/clearhead.me/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 Users of the Genisis Framework should use the "Custom" option but without altering the theme.
 The Google Tag Manager container code will be added automatically.

+= Basic data included =

+* post/page titles
+* post/page dates
+* post/page category names
+* post/page tag names
+* post/page author ID and names
+* post/page ID
+* post types
+* post count on the current page + in the current category/tag/taxonomy
+* logged in status
+* logged in user role
+* logged in user ID (to track cross device behavior in Google Analytics)
+* logged in user email address (to comply with [GTM terms of service](https://www.google.com/analytics/tag-manager/use-policy/) do not pass this towards Google tags)
+* search data
+* site name and id for WordPress multisite instances

 = Browser / OS / Device data =